Chart Color Schemes

 Educational achievement in Clifton Hill - Alphington places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Clifton Hill-Alphington is significantly higher than broader benchmarks.
-64.3% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are the most common at 36.4%, followed by postgraduate qualifications (21.1%) and graduate diplomas (6.8%).
-Vocational pathways account for 15.2% of qualifications among those aged 15 and above, with advanced diplomas at 7.6% and certificates also at 7.6%.
+Educational attainment in Clifton Hill-Alphington is notably higher than broader benchmarks.
+Specifically, 64.3% of residents aged 15 years and over hold university qualifications, compared to 30.4% nationally and 33.4% statewide (Victoria).
+This educational advantage is reflected in the types of qualifications held: Bachelor degrees are the most common at 36.4%, followed by postgraduate qualifications at 21.1%, and graduate diplomas at 6.8%.
+Vocational pathways account for 15.2% of qualifications, with advanced diplomas at 7.6% and certificates also at 7.6%.

 Frequently Asked Questions - Education